GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 ### Resource limitations

 Finally, there are several parameters we can adjust with `SPAdes` to affect its resource utilisation.
-There are three main options we will routinely need to change - the thread count, the memory ceiling, and (sometimes) the temporary file location.
+There are two options we will routinely need to change - the thread count, the memory ceiling.

 ##### Specifying the thread count